Fonfon02/Module141/README.md

 ![alt text]( ./pictures/2.jpg "SQL meme 2")

 To use this repo you have to:
-  - Clone or import as Zip this project on local
+  - Clone or import this project as Zip on your local machine
-  - Decompress the project in this directory
+  - Decompress the project in a directory

 ## Content
-This repo contain all the scripts asked for the Module 141.
-There's also database template files to use the scripts.
+This repo contains all the work asked for the Module 141:
+  - Scripts
+  - Database template file
+  - Documentation

-## ChangeLog
+## Topics covered
-### Week 1
-  - Backup and restore a db
+- Backup and restore a DB
-  - Backup and restore three dbs
+- Backup and restore three DBs
-  - Try blackhole and csv engine
+- Try blackhole and csv engines

-### Week 2
-  - Creation of user
+- User creation
-  - Give privileges to the user
+- Give privileges to users
+- Revoke access to users
 - Test requests
-  - Revoke access to the user
 - Crash the db with cross join

-### Week 3
-  - Rework the README file
-  - Write about referential integrity, foreign keys, etc...
+- Referential integrity, foreign keys, etc...

-### Week 4
 - Install MariaDB
+- Install PostgreSql
+- Phpmyadmin versus Adminer